Steve Parrish: Commentary career

-Steve provides commentary and analysis for ITV's week-long coverage of the Isle of Man TT, alongside former racer James Whitham, shown on Velocity Channel in the US.
+Parrish provides commentary and analysis for ITV's week-long coverage of the Isle of Man TT as well continuous commentary on Europsort and TNT Sports for Motorbike racing events including British Superbikes, MotoGP, World Superbikes.

 In 1985, Parrish started commentating for the BBC radio, and then transferring to television with Sky with Barry Nutley.
 From 1990, he commentated on the British 125 championship for the BBC.

 Parrish was previously co commentator on World Superbikes for the BBC with Leigh Diffey.

 Parrish then teamed up with Charlie Cox commentating on MotoGP coverage, until the BBC lost its contract at the end of 2013.
 The pair had a rapport and commentated on a number of series for the BBC from the late 1990s, which were British and World Superbikes and MotoGP.
 A qualified pilot, Parrish is also a commentator for the Red Bull Air Race series for Channel 4.

 Other work and achievements

 Away from television, he regularly tests various vehicles and racing machines, and is an expert witness for motor racing incidents.
 Parrish holds the Guinness Book of Records world record for the "Fastest Speed Achieved in Reverse" (85 mph) using a Caterham car.

 With journalist and broadcaster Nick Harris, Parrish co-authored Barry: The Story of Motorcycling Legend Barry Sheene (2008), a biography of his former team mate Barry Sheene.